Crate training for cretins. (just kidding!)… Crate training made easy

 First, ensure that your crate is the correct size.
 The general rules are that your dog should be able to stand up comfortably, turn around, and lay down.
 As you’re trying to get a den effect, you don’t want a crate that has too much extra room.
 A small puppy won’t need the same size crate as an adult German Shepherd.

 If your dog doesn’t want to go in the crate right away (don’t try to force him into it), put a favorite treat just inside the door so that he’ll have to stick his head in the crate to get it.
 Make this a game, be happy and encouraging.
 Since we are rewarding for going in, don’t give any treats for coming out and don’t force your pup in or out.
 In the early stages, most dogs will back out, but don’t worry about this.
+Toss a treat in and lots of verbal praise ‘Good Boy!’ when he enters the crate for it.
+After a while your pup will begin to enjoy this game and build up confidence.

 When the dog gets comfortable enough with the crate to turn around inside it, give him double treats.
 This represents a huge step in comfort and therefore, progress.